 Community Prevention and Wellness Initiative (CPWI)

 In 2011, the Division of Behavioral Health and Recovery launched the Community Prevention and Wellness Initiative (CPWI) to provide substance use disorder prevention services and strategies through local coalitions and schools in communities with higher need.
-Community coalitions have proven to be an effective organizing force for bringing evidence-based policies and programs to scale, improving public health.
+Community coalitions and schools working together have proven to be an effective organizing force for bringing evidence-based policies and programs to scale, improving public health.
+The CPWI Outcomes Summary provides state-level program impact information.

 Through partnerships with counties and school districts across Washington, the Office of Superintendent of Public Instruction, and Educational Service Districts, CPWI is implemented statewide in: